 - Visual, Audiometric (hearing) and Dynamometry (strength) testing

 - Range of motion assessment

 - Musculoskeletal functional assessment (strength and endurance testing)

 - Drug and alcohol testing

-The FCE is conducted by a qualified and experience Occupational Therapist, Physiotherapist or Exercise Physiologist.
+The assessment is conducted by a qualified and experienced Occupational Therapist, Physiotherapist or Exercise Physiologist.